marciowelben/pleo-front-end-challenge/README.md

 You can add only 1 by 1.
 You can click on the receipt to open a gallery that you can navigate on.
 You can delete a receipt if want to.

+#### Sorting

+You are also allowed to sort by date, value or merchant.
+Once it's only a client side order, it will sort only among displayed items.